-The Charlottetown Flood Risk Reduction Rebate Program is a year-long initiative that aims to protect residents’ homes by increasing public understanding of flood risk and the steps to achieve climate resiliency.
+The Charlottetown Flood Risk Reduction Rebate Program aimed to protect residents’ homes by increasing public understanding of flood risk and the steps to achieve climate resiliency.
 As a low-lying coastal area, many homes in Charlottetown are susceptible to flooding and erosion.

 Read more on how the City of Charlottetown's Flood Risk Reduction Rebate Program is supporting residents to ensure homes have adequate flood prevention meansures in place.